Topical Talk FAQs

 What are Topical Talk Festivals?

-Topical Talk Festivals are global discussions between students and leading topic experts on the top news stories and issues of our time.
-Festivals use Topical Talk teaching resources as a springboard for inspiring activities, exciting events and awards for thoughtful conversations and ideas.
+Festivals use Topical Talk teaching resources as a springboard for inspiring online discussions, exciting events and awards for thoughtful conversations and ideas.

-The Festival takes place once a year and, to accommodate as many schools as possible, teachers can now select their six-week slot within a ten-week period.
+The Festival takes place once a year between January and March.
 Visit our Topical Talk site to learn more.

 Find out more